tsouche/learn-kubernetes/tutorial-3-simple-app.md

 When you create a *Deployment*, you'll need to specify the container image for your application and the number of replicas that you want to run.
 You can change that information later by updating your *Deployment* (i.e. updating the YAML file and apply it to the *Master* using `kubectl`).
 Once the application is deployed, sections 3.5 and 3.6 of this tutorial discuss how you can scale and update your *Deployments*.

 Applications need to be packaged into one of the supported container formats in order to be deployed on Kubernetes: here we will use **Docker**.
 For your first Deployment, you'll use a simple Python *"hello worl"* application.
 The docker image is available from DockerHub under my public repository, with the name `learn-kubernetes` and the tag `part3`: the **Appendix 1** explains how this image is built.
-The source files are in the `./app-hello` directory:
+The source files are in the `./app-part3/v1` and `./app-part3/v1` directories.
+Let' look in the `v1` directory:

-File 1: `./app-helo/app.py`
+File 1: `./app-part3/v1/app-part3-v1.py`

 ```python
 from flask import Flask